Seeking validation from God

 Love and mercy are at the forefront of thriving Muslims communities

-We cannot fully love someone we fear.
-And we cannot fully love someone we don't know or understand.
-To love Him is to know Him [and vice versa].
-The following are a few foundational points to consider:
+We cannot fully love someone we fear and we cannot fully love someone we don't know.
+To love Him is to know Him.
+The following are foundational points to consider which can be used as a launchpad for deeper understandings and drive us to actively mend our relationship with Him and ourselves:

-- When we ask, we ask with adab - and not transactionally
+• When we ask, we ask with adab - not transactionally [chances are, if we’re transactional with God, we’re transactional with others and vice versa]

 And whoever comes to Me walking, I will go to him running

-When heavy periods of seclusion are forced on us, it’s not only teaching us something specific in the context of our lives, but it’s also helping us learn how to; be alone, reflect on life choices, remove distractions so we can get to where He intends us to be faster etc. Either way, these are important periods to strengthen our relationship with Him [and ourselves] through deep reflection.
-The Prophet ﷺ had continued periods of seclusion to prepare him for what was to come.
-We also need that in our own lives - by choice.
-We have to learn to be with God in the mess, in the thick of it, within the distractions - khalwa fil jalwa.
+When periods of seclusion are forced on us, it teaches us how to be alone, reflect on life choices, remove distractions and realign with what truly matters.
+They are invitations to deepen our relationship with God and ourselves through deep reflection.
+The Prophet ﷺ experienced continued periods of seclusion to prepare him for what was to come.
+We also need moments of retreat, but we must also learn how to remain grounded and connected to God within the noise of everyday life - in the mess, in the thick of it and within the distractions - khalwa fil jalwa.

 A strong foundation as a launchpad for success